 Navaratri is a nine day festival that celebrates the Mother Goddess in all her manifestations, including Durga, Lakshmi and Saraswati.
 Worship and fasting take place in the daytime, while the nights are reserved for feasting and dancing.
 The festival culminates with Dussehra, the victory of good over evil, on the tenth day.
 In Delhi, the feature of Navaratri celebrations are the Ramlila plays that take place all over the city.

 - Where: All across India, but particularly in Gujurat, Mumbai, Varanasi, Mysore, and Manali.

-In honor of warrior Goddess Durga, elaborately rafted statues of Durga are installed in beautifully decorated podiums in almost every lane of the city during this festival.
+In honor of warrior Goddess Durga, beautifully handcrafted statues of Durga are installed in podiums in almost every lane of the city during this festival.
 People flock to the streets to view the goddess statues amidst mesmerizing light shows, drumming, and aromatic food stalls.
-On the last day of the festival, the statues are paraded around the city before being submerged in the holy Ganges River.
-The West Bengal Tourism Development Corporation runs tours of the podiums and immersions.
+On the last day of the festival, the statues are paraded around the city before being submerged in the river.

 - Where: Kolkata, West Bengal

 Known as the Worship of the Horse, this unique Rajasthani festival is grandly celebrated by the Mewar royal family of Udaipur on the last day of Navaratri.
 It honors the special relationship between warrior and horse.
 See the royal horses being worshiped by the current head of the royal family, accompanied by the palace band.
 A highlight of the festival is the mouthwatering Rajasthani cuisine.

 - When: October 13, 2013.

 The tenth day of the Navaratri festival is known as Dussehra.
 It's devoted to celebrating the defeat of the demon king Ravana by Lord Rama.